Spend a year learning with the people and places that matter most to you.

 What commitments are required of Fellows?

-The VT Community Fellows Program requires a minimum commitment of 12 months—approximately 20+ hours a month.
+The Vermont Community Fellows Program requires a minimum time commitment of approximately 20 hours/month, including attendance at 11 meetings and workshops (in-person and virtual) between February 2026 - March 2027.
 If Fellows desire more time to develop and complete their project, facilitators can offer up to 6 months of additional mentorship and support (i.e. 18 months total program participation).

 The program includes four elements:

-• Workshops: Fellows attend 5 half-day workshops between February and June 2025 (see dates below), plus engage in one-on-one mentoring and peer support throughout.
+• Workshops & Meetings: Fellows attend a total of 11 Workshops (in-person) and Zoom meetings (virtual gatherings to stay connected and receive guidance and inspiration) between February 2026 and March 2027 (see dates below), plus engage in one-on-one mentoring and peer support throughout.

 • Research & Fieldwork: Throughout the program Fellows will use techniques learned in workshops to identify a research focus and engage in ethnographic fieldwork.
 Working in a supportive environment they will explore the complexities around an issue affecting their community.
 The time commitment required for fieldwork will vary with each project.
 Fellows can anticipate 15+ hours each month.

-• Creating & Carrying out an Action Plan: After 6 months, Fellows will share what they’ve learned through research and fieldwork with their community, hear feedback, co-create a plan to envision and enact change, and work together with their community to realize it.
+• Creating & Carrying out an Action Plan: After several months of exploratory fieldwork, research, and community feedback, Fellows will co-create a plan with their community to envision and enact change, and then work together to realize it.

 • Public Exhibit & Presentation: Program staff will coordinate a final exhibit, and Fellows will participate in a public showcase sharing about their 12-18 month process of collaborative research with their communities.